Homepage of the site 'What to do with your life?'

 •

-In terms of diagnosis, it relies heavily on the DSM.
+At the diagnostic level, it relies heavily on the DSM.

 •

-This approach has a clear advantage:
+This approach has a certain advantage:

 •